fricas/fricas/src/doc/sphinx/source/development.rst

 Patches should be logical unit of change.
 Do not join unrelated things unless it is a cleanup type patch that functionally should be a no-op.

-Do not split patches that implement some functionalty into small steps---if several patches have a common purpose and there are dependencies between them, then they probably should go in as one patch.
-This is not a hard rule, it make sense to split really large patches (say more than thousend lines) and sometimes part of the functionality is ready and may be committed before the feature is complete.
+Do not split patches that implement some functionality into small steps---if several patches have a common purpose and there are dependencies between them, then they probably should go in as one patch.
+This is not a hard rule, it makes sense to split really large patches (say more than one thousand lines) and sometimes part of the functionality is ready and may be committed before the feature is complete.